 - Do not allow users to change a billable flag - this setting will block the ability to modify the billable flag next to time entries.
 The billable flag will be automatically inherited from the tasks' settings.

-- Do not count distracting and unproductive computer activities like facebook or youtube in timesheets - activities that are located under unproductive categories will be removed from the timesheet view.
-They still will be visible in the Activities report but they won't be assigned under the tasks in the project's time report
+- Do not count distracting and unproductive computer activities like facebook or youtube in timesheets -time spent on activities that are marked as unproductive categories will be removed from time entries.
+Those activities still will be visible in the Activities report but they won't be assigned to tasks in the task's time report.